Seth A. Major, chair

 390S Research Seminar.

 A series of research projects stressing the integration of theory and experiment.
 Emphasis on scientific writing, formal oral presentations, use of the current physics literature.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
 Prerequisite, 290.
 Maximum enrollment, 20.
-Collett.
+The Department.

 An exploration of the mathematical tools and foundations of quantum mechanics.
 Topics include angular momentum, spin, measurement, bound states and perturbation theory.
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
-Prerequisite, 290 and 350.
+Prerequisite, 350.
+Offered in alternate years.
 Maximum enrollment, 12.
-Major.

 Vibrations and Waves.